About Sibling Sexual Abuse

 This post is for those who have survived sibling sexual abuse and for those who suspect something may have happened to someone they love.
 My goal is to help you recognize the hidden impact of sibling abuse, validate the emotions that arise, and inspire you to take steps toward healing.
 If anything in this post resonates with you, take your time.
 Healing is not a race.
 Feel free to pause, reflect, journal, or reach out for support as you go.

-Sibling sexual abuse is one of the least discussed yet most prevalent forms of childhood sexual abuse.
-Because it happens within the family, a place that’s supposed to offer protection and love, many survivors struggle in silence, often minimizing their experiences or feeling unsure whether what happened to them was truly “abuse.”
+Sibling sexual abuse ranks among the most prevalent yet least discussed forms of childhood sexual abuse.
+Because it occurs within the family—a place meant to provide protection and love—many survivors stay silent.
+They often minimize their experiences or question whether what they went through truly qualifies as “abuse.”
 If you’re reading this and wondering whether this applies to you, a friend, or a family member, I want you to know this: your experiences matter.

 What Is Sibling Sexual Abuse?

 Sibling sexual abuse occurs when one sibling coerces, manipulates, or forces another into sexual acts.
-Unlike normal childhood curiosity, which is mutual and exploratory, abuse is characterized by an imbalance of power, secrecy, and coercion.
+Unlike normal childhood curiosity, where both children mutually explore, abusers exert power, enforce secrecy, and use coercion to control the situation.

 Some common patterns of sibling sexual abuse include: